Faith Bennett: Flying

+Air Transport Auxiliary

-In July 1941, Bennett joined the ATA.
+On 8 July 1941, Bennett joined the Air Transport Auxiliary (ATA) and eventually reached the rank of Pilot First Officer.
 She received her training and was assigned to No. 5 Ferry Pilot Pool (F.P.P.) in December that year, and only two days later was forced to make a crash landing due to poor weather and a stalled engine.
 Bennett sustained "slight injuries", and was afterwards assigned to the Hamble Ferry Pool.
-She remained with the ATA until July 1945.
+She remained with the ATA until she was demobilised in 31 July 1945.

 After the WW2 she divorced Charles Bennett and married fellow ATA pilot Herbert Henry Newmark in 1946.